chromestone/OriginalBirds/index.md

 **Q: I found a bug.
 How do I report it?**<br />
 A: Please report any bugs to [GitHub issues](https://github.com/chromestone/OriginalBirds/issues).
 Since, this is still a work in progress, don't hesitate to create an issue if checkmarks are missing!
 You can of course reach out to us at our email listed on the Chrome Web Store.
 However, for sanity purposes we request you stick to GitHub issues.

+See below about contributing a patch to fix a bug.

+**Q: How do I become a contributor?**<br />
+A: Always consult the [contribution guidelines] and make a GitHub issue first.
+Remember to include your Twitter handle when you make your pull request.
+If it gets approved, then congrats, you're a contributor!

 ## Privacy